mjpin7/comp-prac/README.md

     has become too tedious.
 So, you’ve decided to write a program to make the process easier.

 ###### Input
-    Input begins with a positive integer _n_ ≤ 100 indicating the number of trail sections.
+    Input begins with a positive integer n ≤ 100 indicating the number of trail sections.
 The following *n* lines describe the trail sections from the beginning to the end of the trail.
-Each trail section is described by two integers *a d* (50 ≤ *a* ≤ 50, 1 ≤ *d* ≤ 10000) indicating its angle of elevation in degrees and the distance in meters along that section of the trail, respectively.
+Each trail section is described by two integers a * (50 ≤ a ≤ 50, 1 ≤ d ≤ 10000) indicating its angle of elevation in degrees and the distance in meters along that section of the trail, respectively.

 ###### Output